Technologicat/unpythonic/doc/features.md

  - `gmemoize` is a decorator for a gfunc, which makes it memoize the instantiated generators.
    - If the gfunc takes arguments, they must be hashable.
 A separate memoized sequence is created for each unique set of argument values seen.
-   - For simplicity, the generator itself may use ``yield`` for output only; ``send`` is not supported.
+   - For simplicity, the generator itself may use ``yield`` for output only; ``send`` is **not** supported.
    - Any exceptions raised by the generator (except StopIteration) are also memoized, like in ``memoize``.
    - Thread-safe.
 Calls to ``next`` on the memoized generator from different threads are serialized via a lock.
 Each memoized sequence has its own lock.
-This uses ``threading.RLock``, so re-entering from the same thread (e.g. in recursively defined sequences) is fine.
+This uses ``threading.RLock``, so re-entering from the same thread (e.g. in recursively defined mathematical sequences) is fine.
    - The whole history is kept indefinitely.
 For infinite iterables, use this only if you can guarantee that only a reasonable number of terms will ever be evaluated (w.r.t. available RAM).
-   - Typically, this should be the outermost decorator if several are used on the same gfunc.
+   - Typically, `gmemoize` should be the outermost decorator if several are used on the same gfunc.
  - `imemoize`: memoize an iterable.
 Like `itertools.tee`, but keeps the whole history, so more copies can be teed off later.
    - Same limitation: **do not** use the original iterator after it is memoized.
 The danger is that if anything other than the memoization mechanism advances the original iterator, some values will be lost before they can reach the memo.
    - Returns a gfunc with no parameters which, when called, returns a generator that yields items from the memoized iterable.
 The original iterable is used to retrieve more terms when needed.
    - Calling the gfunc essentially tees off a new instance, which begins from the first memoized item.
  - `fimemoize`: convert a factory function, that returns an iterable, into the corresponding gfunc, and `gmemoize` that.
 Return the memoized gfunc.
    - Especially convenient with short lambdas, where `(yield from ...)` instead of `...` is just too much text.
+See example below.

 ```python
 from itertools import count, takewhile